FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_01.md

 # Alleles and Genotypes

-**Genotype**: the two alleles at each chromosomal location (a pair of chormosome) for a given individual.
+**Genotype**: the two alleles at each chromosomal location (a pair of chromosomes) for a given individual.

 - Most SNPs are bi-allelic; two alleles can be either G-C or A-T (matching).
 - Could code them A (say for G-C) and a (for A-T).